eshazen/carputer/Arduino/FindLocs2/README.md

 Reads multiple file sets, shaft encoder selects.

-AIRPORT group doesn't seem to work, maybe need a bigger grid size?
+FIXME: Needs a unique grid for each group.